 Examples of topics covered at different lectures: HPC crash course, Triton kickstarts, Linux Shell, Parallel programming models: MPI and OpenMP, GPU computing, Python for scientists, Data analysis with R and/or Python, Matlab, HTCondor and many others.

-Tentative plans: Fall / Winter 2020-21 courses (tentative plan): Linux Shell Basics, Python for Scientists, Data analysis with R and Python, Matlab Basics, GPU computing, Triton winter kickstart.
-Spring / Summer 2021: Introduction to MPI, Matlab continuation course, Linux Shell Scripting, CodeRefinery.
-On top of them Summer Kickstart in June.
+Future courses Fall / Winter 2021-22 courses (tentative plan) - Linux Shell Basics, Python for Scientists, Data analysis with R and Python, Matlab Basics, GPU computing, Triton winter kickstart.

 Anyone can sign up for announcements at the SCIP announcement mailinglist.

 Other interesting courses¶